-LETTER OF INTENT DUE DATE See Section IV, Part E.
+LETTER OF INTENT DUE DATE

+See Section IV, Part E.

+RESPONSE DATE

-RESPONSE DATE See Section IV, Part E.
+See Section IV, Part E.

-A Letter of Intent is required, and must be submitted by the deadline in Section IV, Part E.
+A Letter of Intent is required from single-institution applicants and institutions leading multi-institutional collaborations and must be submitted by the deadline in Section IV, Part E.

-The LOI is intended to help in planning the review and the selection of potential reviewers for the application.
-Accordingly, the LOI should include the following:
+The LOI is to help in planning the review and the selection of potential reviewers for the proposal.
+For this purpose, the LOI must include the following:

-- A cover sheet containing the name and mailing address of the lead institution; the planned title of the research application; the name, e-mail address, and telephone number of the Principal Investigator, additional Senior Investigator(s), and Senior/Key personnel expected to be involved in the planned application. - An abstract page that summarizes the proposed research. - (For collaborations) A collaboration list that specifies the collaborating institutions, identifies the local PI at each institution, and provides contact information.
+• A cover sheet containing the name and mailing address of the sponsoring institution; the planned title of the research proposal; the name, e-mail address, and telephone number of the Principal Investigator, additional Senior Investigator(s), and Senior/Key personnel expected to be involved in the planned proposal.